 Filtering the Schema Docs Dashboard

 The dashboard has two filters to help you locate a schema module in your environment.
-You can use any or all of these filters, depending on how specific you want to be.
+Use any or all filters, depending on how narrow you want the results.
 As you enter text into the fields, the results display automatically.
-To clear all fields, just click the funnel icon to the far right.
-Let’s take a look at the filters:
+To clear all fields, click the funnel icon on the far right.
+The available filters are:

 Viewing Your Schema Module

-Once you’ve located your schema module, click on the module's View button to the far right.
-After clicking the button, you’re taken to a new page with a list of all the components inside the module.
-You'll also find the following information related to those components:
+After you locate your schema module, click the View button on the far right.
+A new page opens with a list of all the components inside the module.
+The page also displays the following information related to those components:

 Viewing the Module's Submissions

-The advantage of generating this URL is for use in a Plug-In component's Source Data URL field.
-That way, you can populate a dashboard, drop-down, or any other component that uses schema data.
+Use this URL in a Plug-In component's Source Data URL field to populate a dashboard, drop-down, or any other component that uses schema data.

 No matter how many submissions exist in your schema module, only 50 submissions display.
 You can only call these 50 submissions into your application.